vasil-sarandev/Knowledge-base/study-plan.md

 **Goal**: Reinforce concepts, performance tradeoffs, and relational databases.

-1. SQL
-2. PostgreSQL
+1. PostgreSQL
-3. TypeORM / Prisma / Sequelize (pick one)
+2. TypeORM / Prisma / Sequelize (pick one)

 Once you're ready with the cheatsheets and learning, build a TicketMaster Clone.